chrfrantz/IG-Parser/README.md

 See [Revision history](changelog.md) for a detailed overview of changes.

 See [Contributors](contributors.md) for an overview of contributions to the project.
-We explicitly encourage external contributions.
+We explicitly encourage contributions in the form of code, tests, or documentation refinements.
 Please feel free to get in touch if you plan to contribute to the repository.
-Please create an issue to report bugs, or to propose features (alternatively also per mail).
+If you spot potential software bugs, want to suggest particular features, or wish to comment on existing issues/discussions, please use the issue tracker (alternatively, you can get in touch by mail).

 ## Overview